krigjo25/console-bank-py/README.md

 The application is based on the sketch [Seinfield Bank Retention Pledge Must Say Hello 100 Dollars](https://www.youtube.com/watch?v=IN6cJ_wGmsk)

-The application was implemented as an assignment at CS50P Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.
+The application was implemented as an assignment at CS50P Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.<br>
 A demo of the application can be watched at [youtube](https://www.youtube.com/watch?v=jHZuzD4f4rg)

 ## Installation